kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 The `chr_len` file is only relevant for calling with Control-FREEC.
 Control-FREEC is unique in that its calling regions can only be limited at the chromosome level.
-This file can be a cut down FAI with only the chromosomes that are in the user's experiment and they wish to call.
+The pipeline will make this file for the user based on the chromosomes found in the input intervals.

 ## Interval Processing in the Somatic Workflow